 Boredom is not tragic.
 It helps us understand time, and ourself.
 Boredom is a clean slate.
-Being bored is escapism — it’s a mental state that we choose to avoid self-reflection and it is a powerful tool that invites you to rethink your relationship with the world.
+Being bored is escapism — it’s a mental state that we choose to avoid self-reflection and it is a powerful tool that invites us to rethink the relationship with world.
 Now-a-days we all live in a digital world, rushing into technology, and depend more on technology which is again built by us.
 The instinct everyone gets, be it an adult or a kid when they are bored is to grab that gadget to either browse through current affairs or binge watch the shows/movies or what’s app/Snapchat or FB/Insta.
 But, ‘Thinking is the best antidote to boredom’.
 Yes, you heard it right!
 Don’t always replace boredom with work or fun or habits or don’t always pull out a screen at every idle moment.
-There will be a time we get bored of doing something or a habit as well.
+There will be a time we get bored of doing something or a hobby as well.
 Boredom is a privilege of free mind.
 Always trust when boredom speaks to you.
 Instead of avoiding it, heed its messages as they will keep you true to yourself.
 What did parents in the ’70s do when kids were bored in the way-back?
 Nothing!
 They let them breathe in gas fumes.
 Torture their siblings.
 And figure out what to do – playing with broken seat belts, arranging things, building their own games, making something out of little/nothing etc etc. Because things happen when you’re bored.
-Embrace the pain of your unused potential.
+Embrace the pain of unused potential.
 Boredom teaches us that life isn’t a parade of amusements.
 More important, it spawns creativity and self-sufficiency.
-The sooner you learn, it’s on you to make life interesting, you embrace change.
+The sooner we learn, it’s on us to make life interesting, you embrace change.

 Researches found two distinct types of personalities suffering from boredom.
 The first type of people have an impulsive mindset and are continually looking for new experiences.
 The world isn’t enough of a rollercoaster — it’s chronically under-stimulating.
 The second kind has the opposite problem: the world is a fearful place.
 They try not to step outside their comfort zone.
 Their high-sensitivity to pain makes them withdraw.
 However, they don’t feel satisfied with being comfortable, and chronic boredom takes over.